This detailed guide covers all the basics of how to buy a home in Canada as a first-time homebuyer.

 Using the same analogy above, on a monthly gross income of $10,000, your entire monthly debt load should not exceed $4,000.

 There are several calculators and tools online that you can utilize to simulate what your homeownership costs will be.
-Compute how much you will potentially be spending on a monthly basis and try to part with that amount for a couple of months to see if you can cope.
+Compute how much you will potentially be spending every month and try to part with that amount for a couple of months to see if you can cope.

 You can also utilize the CMHC calculator for GDS and TDS here.